 Stephen L. Kapp

 My grandfather once let me borrow his old Rolleiflex double lens reflex camera, and I have been intrigued with cameras ever since.
-Later I used a 110 and 126 film camera or two.
+Having the opportunity to enjoy many vacations with my parents across the United States and in the mountains when I was young, I gained an appreciation for nature, landscapes and travel.
+Later I used a Kodak Instamatic 110mm then 126mm film camera to begin "capturing" these memories in print form.
 By the time I got serious into backpacking in the High Sierras, I was now using a Pentax K1000 for black & white film and a Pentax MX for color film or slides.
 My first instruction in photography came in a junior high class, then a community college class where we also developed black & white prints (where I attempted to emulate Ansel Adams work).

 Over time, my activity level for photography tapered off and I did not do much until about 2005 when I got a Kodak EasyShare CX7530 camera.
 It took fairly good pictures as a bulky pocket zoom, and was used reliably on many of our travels and events.
 However, I re-engaged in a serious way when I got my Nikon D5000 prior to our Alaska trip in 2010, and have been avidly photographing when I can between work and family thereafter.
 Earlier in 2013, I added a Nikon D800 and a couple more lenses to my gear, and this has opened up new vista's in my amateur work.